BUREAU OF ENVIRONMENTAL HEALTH

 How often is the water tested?

-In the City of Long Beach recreational waters are tested weekly all year around.
-Other non-swimming waters are tested once a month, such as in the marinas.
+In the City of Long Beach recreational waters are tested weekly all year round.
 Samples are collected daily until levels fall below state standards.

 When a beach is posted and has failed State bacteriological standards, how much of the beach is affected?